-Highlight Temperature Units and press enter to open a submenu that will allow you to change the temperature units displayed in the run screen.
+Highlight Temperature Units and press enter to open a submenu that allows you to change the temperature units displayed on the Run screen.
 Highlight the desired unit (Celsius or Fahrenheit) and press enter to enable.
 The enabled temperature unit will have an 'X' in the box next to it.
 Only one unit may be enabled at a time.
 Highlight the ESC-Exit box and press enter to save any changes and to close the Temperature Units submenu.